maximebj/agb.plugin/readme.txt

 == Changelog ==

 = 1.7 (21/12/2018) =
-* New Block: Get GIFs from Giphy
+* New Block: Search and display GIFs from Giphy
-* New Block: Get free images from Unsplash
+* New Block: Search and import images from Unsplash
 * Fixed: Notice block icon bug

 = 1.6 (19/12/2018) =